plankanban/planka/README.md

 For configuration and environment settings, see the [configuration section](https://docs.planka.cloud/docs/category/configuration/).

-Interested in a hosted or [Pro version](https://planka.app/pro) of PLANKA?
-Check out the pricing on our [website](https://planka.app/pricing).
+For hosted plans and pricing, see our [website](https://planka.app/pricing?ref=github-readme).

 ## Notes App